PuddletownDesign/Linux-Setups/local-development-server-with-virtualbox.md

 ## Where to go from here

-I recommend learning next [how to set up a production server Debian server on Digital Ocean or other VPS](https://github.com/PuddletownDesign/Linux-Setups/blob/master/configuring-debian-server-on-digital-ocean.md).
+I recommend learning next [how to set up a production Debian server on Digital Ocean or other VPS](https://github.com/PuddletownDesign/Linux-Setups/blob/master/configuring-debian-server-on-digital-ocean.md).
+It's actually a lot easier.
+However security and more configuration is involved.

 Good luck!